What your experience is worth in a wormhole

 What are the years spent to acquire those skills worth?
 Sure, there is always residual value in something, someone has done at some time.
 But the hard competence itself is like the capability to distinguish 1000 different species of fruit flies.
 Impressive, but useless unless you are working in fruit fly research.

-When at the turn from the 19th to the 20th-century transport became increasingly motorized, a whole profession died out.
-Horse carriages became redundant as trucks were more powerful, could carry more, became cheaper to operate and did not need rest.
+When at the turn from the 19th to the 20th century transport became increasingly motorized, a whole profession died out.
+Horse carriages became redundant as trucks were more powerful, could carry more, became cheaper to operate, and did not need rest.
 The owners and operators of those carriages were highly specialized experts in how to use and employ horses and how to exploit them best without over- or under-exploiting them.
-They knew their fatigue cycles, what food was best for what kind of work, what horse was good for a particular job and how to deal with all kinds of trouble.
+They knew their fatigue cycles, what food was best for what kind of work, what horse was good for a particular job, and how to deal with all kinds of trouble.
 True experts.

 All this became worthless with motorized vehicles.
 The horse carriage operator could claim sometimes decades of hard-won and precious experience in his trade.
-Fact was that this new world was just not his trade anymore and with all his experience he had to go back to square zero to relearn the business.
+The fact was that this new world was just not his trade anymore and with all his experience he had to go back to square zero to relearn the business.

-Even if its hard to accept, this has to happen in Natural Gas too.
+Even if it’s hard to accept, this has to happen in Natural Gas too.
 But there is a rotten cherry on top.
 If you put a real freshman and an old expert who has to relearn the business onto square zero, the freshman has an advantage.
 He is not bogged down by the glorious old past.
 He carries no useless baggage with him.
 He starts to run fresh and unencumbered by so-called experience.

 Experience can be the iron ball chained convicts used to drag behind them in older times.
 It has to be unlearned once it becomes redundant.
 That can be harder than acquiring a fresh skill set in the first place.

 What can we do?
-Ditching our most senior workforce is not really an option.
+Ditching our most senior workforce is not an option.
 And frankly, there is no black and white.
 As said above, even employees frozen in time hold valuable experience and expertise.
 One must just be aware of that and harness the useful pieces.

 Back to the wormhole.
 The world will go mush.
 Even fundamental laws of physics don’t work inside as even subatomic particles are smashed to pieces.